-When executed as root, as is the case when root is being used to start an init.d service, the default executable script runs the application as the user who owns the jar file.
-You should never run a Spring Boot application as root, so your application's jar file should never be owned by root.
-Instead, create a specific user to run your application and use chown to make it the owner of the jar file, as shown in the following example:
+When executed as root, as is the case when root is being used to start an init.d service, the default executable script runs the application as the user specified in the RUN_AS_USER environment variable.
+When the environment variable is not set, the user who owns the jar file is used instead.
+You should never run a Spring Boot application as root, so RUN_AS_USER should never be root and your application's jar file should never be owned by root.
+Instead, create a specific user to run your application and set the RUN_AS_USER environment variable or use chown to make it the owner of the jar file, as shown in the following example: